 Many students applying for admission to Infinity College have completed the coursework required to obtain a high school diploma.
-As required by rule 688.16, the validity of a student's high school diploma or transcript must be ensured by the Offices of Admission and Financial Aid.
+As required by rule 688.16, the Offices of Admission and Financial Aid must ensure the validity of a student's high school diploma or transcript.
 This policy governs the process of ensuring the validity of a potential student's high school diploma.

-II.
 STATEMENT OF POLICY